owncloud/ocis/docs/ocis/development/unit-testing/testing-ginkgo.md

 ```

-This command creates a file a `parser_suite_test.go` file in the parser directory.
+This command creates a `parser_suite_test.go` file in the parser directory.
 This file contains the test suite for the parser package.

 ```go
 package parser_test